 Her research has received media coverage in the New York Times, Scientific American, the Atlanta Journal Constitution, National Public Radio and in Musicophilia, by Oliver Sachs.
 Dr. Hackney has presented her work about exercise for those with PD at international meetings, such as the Movement Disorders Society, the International Society for Posture and Gait Research, the Society for Neuroscience, the American Congress of Rehabilitation Medicine- American Society of Neurorehabilitation Joint Educational Conference and the Gerontological Society of America.

-Dr. Doherty Riebesell, PT, DPT, GCS, is a physical therapist in Austin, TX.
+Dr. Doherty Riebesell, PT, DPT, GCS, is a physical therapist in Charlotte, NC.
 She earned her Bachelor’s degree in Exercise Science from Indiana University where she was an All American swimmer.
 She earned her Doctorate of Physical Therapy from University of Alabama at Birmingham in 2009.
 Doherty specializes in the treatment of geriatric patients and those with neurological dysfunction.
 Doherty is a Board Certified Geriatric Specialist (GCS).
 She has written articles for the American Parkinson Disease Association (APDA) on physical therapy for Parkinson’s disease, as well as presented at multiple patient/family seminars on Parkinson’s disease.